 - 8.7 Without affecting Nottingham City Council's right to terminate for material breach at any time in the circumstances set out above in clause 8.6 it shall have the rights set out in this clause 8.7 and clauses 8.8 to 8.11.
-If the Provider commits a material breach of its obligations under this Agreement, Nottingham City Council shall be entitled to arrange for a competent person (which may be one of its employees) to carry out an investigation into the material breach. - 8.8 If Nottingham City Council consider (acting reasonably) that the material breach is of such seriousness or there is a threat to the health, safety or welfare of any eligible children then Nottingham City Council shall be entitled to serve on the Provider a Notice to Suspend. - 8.9 If Nottingham City Council serves a Notice to Suspend, then the Provider shall cease providing the early years entitlement places from the date specified in the Notice to Suspend.
+If the Provider commits a material breach of its obligations under this Agreement, Nottingham City Council shall be entitled to arrange for an investigation of the material breach within 30 days.
+During this period, the Provider will be informed in writing of the progress and any interim measures. - 8.8 If Nottingham City Council consider (acting reasonably) that the material breach is of such seriousness or there is a threat to the health, safety or welfare of any eligible children then Nottingham City Council shall be entitled to serve on the Provider a Notice to Suspend. - 8.9 If Nottingham City Council serves a Notice to Suspend, then the Provider shall cease providing the early years entitlement places from the date specified in the Notice to Suspend.
 Nottingham City Council will be entitled either to provide some or all of the early years entitlements or employ another Provider to do so on its behalf for as long as the Notice to Suspend is in force, and to divert payment of the early years entitlements funding to any Setting where the replacement early years entitlement hours are being delivered during this period. - 8.10 Upon issuing a Notice to Suspend, Nottingham City Council will ensure that any investigation is carried out as quickly as reasonably possible.
-Following investigation, Nottingham City Council will consider, acting reasonably, whether or not the Provider is to resume provision of the suspended early years entitlements. - 8.11 If Nottingham City Council considers that the Provider is not to resume provision of the early years entitlements, then Nottingham City Council will be entitled to give the Provider notice terminating this Agreement with immediate effect.
+Investigations will be completed within 30 days unless an extension is agreed upon in writing.
+Following investigation, Nottingham City Council will consider, acting reasonably, whether or not the Provider is to resume provision of the suspended early years entitlements. - 8.11 If Nottingham City Council considers that the Provider is not to resume provision of the early years entitlements, then Nottingham City Council will be entitled to give the Provider notice terminating this

+Agreement with immediate effect.
 Nottingham City Council shall be entitled to withhold or divert funding pending the outcome of the investigation.